OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 These modules were [deprecated by Microsoft](https://learn.microsoft.com/en-us/powershell/azure/azurerm-retirement-overview) (as of 29-February-2024

-AzureRm will remain available until July 2024 (albeit with an in-app warning), but will be required to move  to either `az cli` or the `az module for powershell` for authentication thereafter.
+AzureRm will remain available until July 2024 (albeit with an in-app warning), but users will be required to move to either `az cli` or the `az module for powershell` for Azure authentication thereafter.

 ## Deprecations for 2024.1